bbauman1/lineup-supply-web/_pages/privacypolicy.md

 ## Information Collection and Use

 When you authenticate LineupSupply with your Spotify credentials, I store a Spotify access token locally on your device keychain.
 I do not store your Spotify username or password anywhere.
 Images you provide to create playlists never leave your device.
+I do attach email addresses to RevenueCat for contacting paid users.

 Link to the privacy policy of third-party service providers used by the app